Prag8855/aab/content/guides/questions-about-berlin.md

 **If you are an asylum seeker**, contact the [housing section of the *Landesamt für Flüchtlingsangelegenheiten*](https://www.berlin.de/laf/wohnen/).
 Call [+49 30 90225 1261](tel:+4930902251261) or write to <Unterkuenfte@LAF.Berlin.de>.

+Don't be afraid to defend your rights.
+Your landlord can't kick you out or stop helping you because of it.

 ## Medical questions

 - [How to find English-speaking medical professionals in Berlin](/guides/how-to-find-english-speaking-medical-professionals-in-berlin)